Training, advice and project management

 Using street parties to recruit volunteers in children's play

-Bristol Play Services contracted Streets Alive to trial the role of these events and found that 19% said 'Yes, I would volunteer' and 54% said 'Maybe I would help sometimes' in volunteering in children's play in the area.
+Bristol Play Services contracted us to trial the role of these events and found that 19% said 'Yes, I would volunteer' and 54% said 'Maybe I would help sometimes' in volunteering in children's play in the area.
 The project was funded by DCSF.

 Involving residents in Neighbourhood Partnership

-Another Neighbourhood Partnership Team employed Streets Alive to manage a project encouraging residents' street parties to increase local participation and build up skills and confidence in the run-up to a larger community festival.
+Another Neighbourhood Partnership Team employed us to manage a project encouraging residents' street parties to increase local participation and build up skills and confidence in the run-up to a larger community festival.

 Streamlining local authority procedures

 The Traffic Department of a London Borough called on our advice when they realised that their road closure procedures were an obstacle to residents' street parties.
-Streets Alive was able to offer clear advice on relevant legislation, examples of good practice and templates for road-closure application forms.
+We were able to offer clear advice on relevant legislation, examples of good practice and templates for road-closure application forms.

 "Very informative, helpful, yet enjoyable training.
 I attended thinking I would face insurmountable obstacles but left thinking that our housing has some huge positives.
 You answered ALL my questions and addressed all my reservations.
 I returned to work with a very positive attitude toward supporting a street parties." – Housing Association Estate Officer, Southampton 2009